-4.6.
+4.5.
 Replace bottles every 24 h, using sterile bottles with fresh fluid.

-4.7.
-As mice are housed individually there is no need to change the sawdust even after 144 h92.
+Note: As mice are housed individually there is no need to change the sawdust even after 144 h92.

-4.8.
+4.6.
 Switch nozzles' positions every 12 h (when test duration is 24 h) or once a day (when test duration exceeds 24 h) to counterbalance the possibility that the results were confounded by position preference.